Colleen Lanne

-Colleen Anne Lanné (Note: Colleen's last name is spelled Lanne' or Lanné, though she went by the former in meets (with the apostrophe rather than the accented "e") due to a systemic problem which prevented the "é" character's use.) (born August 18, 1979), also known by her married name as Colleen Lanne Cox is an American former competition swimmer for the University of Texas who represented the United States in the Olympics, FINA world championships and Pan American Games.
+Colleen Anne Lanné (Note: Colleen's last name is spelled Lanne' or Lanné, though she went by the former in meets (with the apostrophe rather than the accented "e") due to a systemic problem which prevented the "é" character's use.) (born August 18, 1979), also known by her married name as Colleen Lanne Cox, is an American former competition swimmer for the University of Texas who represented the United States in the Olympics, FINA world championships and Pan American Games.
 She competed internationally in freestyle swimming events.

-Colleen Lanné was born in Tucson, Arizona, on August 18, 1979, to University of Arizona defensive back Justin Lanne and wife Cindy, who worked as an administrator at the Tucson Medical Center.
+Colleen Lanné was born in Tucson, Arizona, on August 18, 1979.
 Colleen started swimming around the age of eight in the summer of 1987 to occupy her time, and continued summer training to gain an edge.
-Beginning young, she started competing in stroke competition by the summer of 1990 at the age of 10 with the Tucson area's La Paloma Club team, but began training in earnest with the Hildenbrand Aquatic team by 14 under Coach Paul Steinway.
+Beginning young, she started competing in stroke competition by the summer of 1990 at the age of 10 with the Tucson area's La Paloma Club team, but began training in earnest with the Hildenbrand Aquatic team.
 The Hildenbrand Team trained at the University of Arizona Hilldenbrand Aquatics Center, a premier facility.
 One of her first major tournaments was in August 1994 when she swam in the Phillips 66 National Swimming Championship in Indianapolis after recording a qualifying time of 23.9 in the 50 yard freestyle.

 Salapointe Catholic High

-By the early 1990s, she swam for the Salpointe Catholic High School girls' swim team.
+She swam for the Salpointe Catholic High School girls' swim team, and graduated Salpointe High in 1997.
 In October 1993, the Salpointe Catholic girls placed second at the Xavier Invitational Meet but won the overall team title in combination with the boys' team.

 As a Sophomore at Salpointe in 1994, Lanné won the 5A State 50 freestyle event becoming a state champion, and finished second in both the 100 freestyle and 200 relay, helping lead the Salpointe Catholic girls to a team championship at state that year, and placing her on the Tucson Citizen's All Star Team for the second straight year.
 As a Senior at Salpointe Catholic in November 1996, Colleen placed second in the 50 freestyle and fourth in the 100 freestyle at the Arizona State Championship after winning both events at the 5A Southern Regional championship meet.
 In her career with Salpointe Catholic where she graduated in 1997, Lanne won a total of six state titles.